 THE OLDTIME POLICE CARS

-These cars, were usually six-cylinder and no match for the bigger V8's, which could
+These cars were usually six-cylinder and no match for the bigger V8's

-gear.
-Ruggedly built with their strong springs and rod brakes, they provided both the
+springs and rod brakes, they provided both the comfort and reliability

-comfort and the reliability needed on the country dirt roads.
-These cars held the road
+needed on the country dirt roads.
+These cars held the road firmly, while

-Denison, Texas Chief of Police and his new Ford V8 squad car.
+Denison, Texas Chief of Police in 1932 poses with his new Ford

-Photo was taken in 1932.
-The Chief was reputed to have chased Barrow
+V8 squad car.
+The Chief was reputed to have chased Barrow out

 Federal Armored Police Cruiser